Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 (like the ones we use for wood; we have shown an example at the beginning of this page).
 To make this new example as short as possible, we will recycle our last example (again).

-- Open Blender and click in *File* located in the header of the Info Window again;
+- Open Blender and click in *File* located in the header of the Info editor again;
   choose *Open Recent* and the file we saved for this exercise.
   All of the things will be placed exactly the way you saved before.
   Choose the last saved Blender file; in the last exercise, we gave it the name *Screw Hardware Example.blend*.